Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Dataset Construction

 \subsection{Scoring Protocol and Analysis}

-To comprehensively evaluate audio editing performance, we adopt a three-dimensional scoring protocol encompassing \textbf{Quality}, \textbf{Relevance}, and \textbf{Faithfulness}.
-These dimensions are informed by established perceptual evaluation methodologies—such as MOS (Mean Opinion Score), CMOS (Comparison MOS)\citep{loizou2011speech}, and semantic alignment assessments—while tailored specifically for the nuances of audio editing.
+To comprehensively evaluate audio editing performance, we adopt a three-dimensional scoring protocol encompassing Quality, Relevance, and Faithfulness.
+These dimensions are informed by established perceptual evaluation methodologies, such as MOS (Mean Opinion Score), CMOS (Comparison MOS)~\cite{loizou2011speech}, and semantic alignment assessments, and are further tailored to capture the specific nuances of audio editing.
 Detailed annotation guidelines were developed to ensure consistency across expert raters while preserving flexibility for nuanced perceptual judgments.
-The scoring scales are defined as follows(Additional scoring rubrics and details can be found in AppendixA~\ref{appendixA}):
+The scoring scales are as follows(details can be found at Appendix~\ref{appendixA}):

-\begin{itemize} \item \textbf{Quality} — Assesses the overall semantic correctness and acoustic integrity of the edited audio: (1) About the Same / Even Better, (2) Slightly Worse, (3) Noticeably Worse, (4) Much Worse, (5) Severely Degraded.
+\begin{itemize} \item \textbf{Quality} —Assesses the overall semantic correctness and acoustic integrity of the edited audio: (1) About the Same / Even Better, (2) Slightly Worse, (3) Noticeably Worse, (4) Much Worse, (5) Severely Degraded.

-\item \textbf{Relevance} — Measures how well the edited audio semantically matches the editing instruction and target description: (1) Excellent Match, (2) Good Match, (3) Partial Match, (4) Poor Match, (5) Mismatch.
+\item \textbf{Relevance} —Measures how well the edited audio semantically matches the editing instruction and target description: (1) Excellent Match, (2) Good Match, (3) Partial Match, (4) Poor Match, (5) Mismatch.

-\item \textbf{Faithfulness} — Evaluates the preservation of unedited content from the original audio in terms of rhythm, timing, loudness, and overall style: (1) Perfectly Faithful, (2) Mostly Faithful, (3) Partially Faithful, (4) Minimally Faithful, (5) Not Faithful. \end{itemize}
+\item \textbf{Faithfulness} —Evaluates the preservation of unedited content from the original audio in terms of rhythm, timing, loudness, and overall style: (1) Perfectly Faithful, (2) Mostly Faithful, (3) Partially Faithful, (4) Minimally Faithful, (5) Not Faithful. \end{itemize}

-Figure~\ref{fig:combined_score_heatmap}a–c show the distribution of scores across the three dimensions.
+Figure~\ref{fig:distributions} the leftmost column, shows the distribution of scores across the three dimensions.
 The scores for Quality, Relevance, and Faithfulness each approximately follow a normal distribution, indicating that our scoring criteria provide a balanced and well-calibrated assessment scale.
-Notably, quality scores are slightly skewed toward higher values, reflecting that most editing systems tend to preserve audio quality easily, while still facing challenges in precisely executing editing instructions and maintaining content fidelity.
+Notably, quality scores are slightly skewed toward higher values,\textit{ reflecting that most editing systems tend to maintain audio quality easily, while still facing challenges in precisely executing editing instructions and preserving unedited content.}